I’ve been an advocate on working remotely for over 15 years now.

-I tried to discuss the remote work opportunity with my managers and our CTO since they let me do 30 hr/week, but they claimed that this will affect the office moral among the other workers.
+I tried to discuss the remote work opportunity with my managers and our CTO since they let me do 30 hr/week, but they claimed that this will affect the office morale among the other workers.

-I was also in a constant fight with the other two guys in my room on casual things like the room temperature, light or humidity.
+I was also in a constant fight with the other two guys in my room on casual things like the room temperature, light, or humidity.
 We had different preferences and none of us was effective when it was too bright or cold, but we couldn’t find a good balance.